GabrelBulz/sms_project/ReadMe.txt

 client.py:
+    Has a --config option if filename is missing or not valid it will use default_conf.ini file

     This module will create a pika connection to the server CURRENTLY THE PIKA CONNECTION IS MADE USING LOCALHOST, but ca be modified to use the credentials, and port for the CONFIG param which stored parsed